Get the Athlon Sports Newsletter

-The popular third baseman is fifth on the team’s all-time list in runs and hits, and fourth in total bases and RBIs.
-He is currently the face of the franchise and under contract through 2013 with team options through 2016.
-I can’t imagine the team not picking those up.
+The popular third baseman is fourth on the team’s all-time list in runs and fifth in hits, and second in total bases, home runs and RBIs.
+With two homers and 49 RBIs, he will become the franchise leader in both categories.
+He is currently the face of the franchise and under contract through 2022 with a team option for 2023.
 He has seven postseason home runs in 21 games.

 The innovative manager is responsible for all the good seasons in team history.
-In his six seasons at the helm, he’s guided the Rays to their only four winning seasons, two division titles and an AL Pennant.
-He was recently voted the manager players would most like to play for in an SI poll of 291 major leaguers.
+In his eight seasons at the helm, he’s guided the Rays to their only six winning seasons, two division titles, two wild cards and an AL Pennant.
+He has managed 50 percent of the team's games and 57 percent of the team's victories.

 In 2005, at the age of 28, Friedman was promoted from his position in player development to general manager.
 Under his leadership, the franchise saw its first success in 2008.

-James Shields' 70 wins, six shutouts and 16 complete games are tops on the team’s all-time lists.
+James Shields' 87 wins, eight shutouts and 19 complete games are tops on the team’s all-time lists.

-The former No. 2 overall draft pick may not be in a Rays’ uniform much longer, but B.J.
-Upton has been a fixture in centerfield since 2007 and was a key player in the Rays’ AL Championship in 2008.
+The former No. 2 overall draft pick, B.J.
+Upton, was a fixture in center field from 2007-12 and was a key player in the Rays’ AL Championship in 2008.

 Lefty David Price has the best ERA in team history (min.
-500 IP) and is already third in wins with 41.
+500 IP) and is second in wins with 71.
 And he was that 23-year-old on the mound when the Rays clinched the AL pennant in 2008.

 Aubrey Huff is second or third on most of the franchise’s all-time lists.